 Following the success of Biostruct-X and its predecessors, this access modality aims to provide synchrotron access to expert users.
 Note: although “BAG”s are available, all BAG-projects will have to be grouped under a common and coherent research theme.

-Following the success of BioNMR and older EC_funded NMR initiatives, this modality aims to provide access to expert NMR users.
+Following the success of BioNMR and earlier EC-funded NMR initiatives, this modality aims to provide access to expert NMR users.

 For the first time, trans-national access to some of the best electron microscopes in Europe for single particle cryo-EM, CLEM, and other experiments is offered.

 Peer Review and Expected Access Timeline